-The U.S. Patent and Trademark Office (USPTO) imposes many requirements on trademark registration holders if they wish to retain their rights.
+The United States Patent and Trademark Office (USPTO) imposes many requirements on trademark registration holders if they wish to retain their rights.
 Failure to abide by these requirements could mean cancellation of a registration and total loss of trademark protection.
 That’s the bad news.

 The good news is that if you follow the USPTO’s instructions, you won’t have to worry about them canceling your trademark.
-You can enjoy all intellectual property protections granted by the federal trademark registration under the law as long as you perform the necessary maintenance and remain the trademark owner.
+You can enjoy all intellectual property protections granted by the federal trademark registration under the law, as long as you perform the necessary maintenance and remain the trademark owner.

 The Section 8 Declaration